SafQadi/Multicopter_Project/README.md

 # Multicopter_Project

-In this project I am uisng an STM32F3 chip placed on SPRACINGF3 flight controller to controll the flight of a multicopter - Quadcopter.
+In this project I am uisng an STM32F3 chip placed on SPRACINGF3 flight controller to controll a multicopter - Quadcopter.
+The code is built from sctratch.
+Timers are set to decode the reciever singals and generate the PWM signals for the speed controlles of the motors.
+A PID unit controlles the reaction of the copter in two different modes gyro and level mode.
 <br />